 Unless you have your assets in a tax-deferred account, you need to pay taxes on any profits.
 Taxes are a huge headwind if you want to compound efficiently.

 Stock and sector rotation involve commissions and slippage:

 You might avoid commissions completely these days, but slippage can’t be avoided.
 How much is lost in friction?
 The more frequently you trade, the more you give away.

 Stock and sector rotation might be a result of curve fitting:

 If something has worked in the past, it doesn’t mean it will work in the future.
 Any mechanical rule is at the mercy of the market.
 However, the more simple you keep the rules, the more likely it is to stand the test of time.

 It’s possible to develop many strategies based on stock and sector rotation.
 It doesn’t necessarily involve momentum strategies, it could equally well be mean reversion.
 The possibilities are almost endless.
-We recommend you check out our free trading strategies and look into the section about stock and sector rotation strategies.
+We recommend you check out our free trading strategies and look into the stock and sector rotation strategies section.